SJG-Devops-Projects/vagrant.md/README.md

 This project demonstrate the understanding of Vagrant by setting up and managing a development environment using Vagrant.
 This task shows the conpetence in creating, configuring and managing virtual environments.
 ## Task Description:
 1. Install Vagrant and VirtualBox
+Search for virtualbox on google.
+Click on the download button on the displayed page.